bt3gl/building_blog/content/lamp_intro.md

 ### Configuring our app to use the Database

-CI has a built-in support for interacting with a database.
+CI has built-in support for interacting with a database.
 In our application, the database configuration file is store at application/config/database.php

 To connect our app to the MySQL database, update this file to: